RagavJanardhan/Family-Tree-Project-React/README.md

 ---

 ## Future Plans

 ### Deployment

-- Deploy the frontend, potentially using platforms like Heroku or Vercel.
+- Deploy using Heroku.
-- Integrate Google Cloud Storage or AWS S3 for reliable and persistent data storage, ensuring seamless data retrieval.

 ### UI Improvements

-- Enhance the React front end with better interactivity and styling.
+- Enhance the the UI, and ensure it works well on other computers/screens.
-- Improve mobile responsiveness and user experience.

 ### Feature Expansion

 - Implement search function into the tree.
-- Add analytics for members in the tree
+- Add analytics for members in the tree (oldest/youngest)
+- Add ability to add misc information for each member (may open up a little blurb over the card)
+- Allow upload of member avatars

 ## Setup Instructions